COSC3020/augmenting-path-acraig9266/README.md

 # Augmenting Paths

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”
+ChatGPT was used to debug the portion of code which was pushing path onto the stack if a neighbor node hadnt been visited.
+I seemed to have the right idea but JavaScript didn't like the exact method I was using.

 When we talked about the Ford-Fulkerson algorithm to find the maximum flow through a graph, I mentioned the "find an augmenting path" function.
 You're going to implement this function.
 Start with the template I provided in